tusharsinghsuryavanshi/tusharsinghsuryavanshi/README.md

 ![Hi there 👋](https://res.cloudinary.com/githu/image/upload/v1611315873/DexterSeason1-2_pl3uzc.png)

 Hello All!
-My name is Tushar Singh, I am an aspiring Data analyst/scientist.
-I Welcome you all to my Github Profile, feel free to browse my Projects.
+My name is Tushar Singh, I am an aspiring Business Analyst.
+I welcome you all to my Github Profile, feel free to explore my Projects.

 Connect with me on these platforms: